What does an Integration Architect do? Michal will tell you

 Was the online boarding only lectures or also study materials?

-Then I studied the materials from my home office and after the first two weeks I started working on the project, because all help was needed.
-So the learning curve was accelerated by practice, but I personally preferred this approach.
-In addition, I was helped by my colleagues who initially accompanied me and were always willing to give me advice and help.”
+Then I studied the materials in the home office and after the first two weeks I started working on the project, because every help was needed.
+So the initial training was accelerated by practice, but I personally preferred this approach.
+In addition, I was helped by my colleagues who initially accompanied me and were always willing to give me advice and help.

 How do you think the online form of onboarding was different?